You do you, the cool people say, but who be you?

 - How to deal with unrealistic expectations in your homeschool.

-- How to Maintain Authenticity & Vulnerability in our Homeschool Relationships
+- How to Maintain Authenticity in our Homeschool with Betsy Jenkins

 - how to live your simple homeschool life on purpose